 Does Supplement to Prevent Osteoporosis Work in the Spine?

-Results of this 6-month study were recently published online in the article “Effect of a combination of genistein, polyunsaturated fatty acids and vitamins D3 and K1 on bone mineral density in postmenopausal women: a randomized, placebo-controlled, double-blind pilot study.”
-The article will appear in an upcoming issue of the European Journal of Nutrition.
+Results of this 6-month study were published online in the article “Effect of a combination of genistein, polyunsaturated fatty acids and vitamins D3 and K1 on bone mineral density in postmenopausal women: a randomized, placebo-controlled, double-blind pilot study.”
+The article appears in an issue of the European Journal of Nutrition.